frantjc/dillo-bot/README.md

 $ npm start
 ```

-Or, to run it inside of Docker from source:
+Or, to run it inside of Docker:
 ```
-$ cp cicd/docker/dillo-bot/src/Dockerfile .
-$ docker run .
+$ docker run . // optionally, --build-arg skipTests=true
 ```

 > _Note: Docker is available on Windows 10 Pro, Mac, and Linux._